 (4) The Minister is to cause a copy of any regulations referred to in subsection (3) to be laid before each House of Parliament within 14 sitting days of that House after the registration of the regulations in the Federal Register of Legislation maintained under the Legislation Act 2003 (Commonwealth).

+(5) The adoptions under subsections (1) and (1A) terminate in accordance with section 9.

+[Section 4 amended: No. 7 of 2022 s.
+5.]

 5. Regulations for temporary exemption for goods or laws

 Without limiting any other power to make regulations under any other Act, the Governor may make regulations for the purposes mentioned in the Commonwealth Act section 15 as adopted under this Act.

-6. Termination of adoption
+6. Disclosure to registration authorities in participating jurisdictions

-(1) The adoption of the Commonwealth Act under this Act ends on —
+(1) In this section —

-(a) 28 February 2031; or

-(b) if an earlier day is fixed under subsection (2), that earlier day.

-(2) The Governor may, by proclamation, fix a day that is earlier than 28 February 2031 as the day on which the adoption of the Commonwealth Act under this Act ends.
+activity has the meaning given in section 4(1) of the Commonwealth Act;

+covers has the meaning given in section 4(1) of the Commonwealth Act;